dfparker2002/aemspademo/README.md

-Angular SPA Demo
+AEM Single Page Application (SPA) using JQuery, Bootstrap Demo
 ========

-This project is a demonstration of how you can build an Angular, Single-Page-Application in CQ or Adobe Experience Manager (CQ5, AEM).
+This project is a demonstration of how you can build a Single-Page-Application in CQ or Adobe Experience Manager (CQ5, AEM) using Bootstrap and JQuery behaviors and content-generating templates.

 Based on an 2014 AdaptTo presentation.